Otahuhu Power Station

-The Otahuhu power station was a power station site located in Otara, Auckland, New Zealand.
-Two plants operated on the site: Otahuhu A (initially open cycle gas turbines, then synchronous compensation) and Otahuhu B (a 404 MW combined cycle).
-A proposed third station, Otahuhu C, was never built.
+The Ōtāhuhu power station was a power station site located in Ōtara, Auckland, New Zealand.
+Two plants operated on the site: Ōtāhuhu A (initially open cycle gas turbines, then synchronous compensation) and Ōtāhuhu B (a 404 MW combined cycle).
+A proposed third station, Ōtāhuhu C, was never built.
 The stations were owned by Contact Energy.

 The site was sold by Contact in 2016.

-Otahuhu A (OTG)
+Ōtāhuhu A (OTG)

-The first generating units at Otahuhu were open cycle gas turbine Stal-Laval units, commissioned in 1968.
+The first generating units at Ōtāhuhu were open cycle gas turbine Stal-Laval units, commissioned in 1968.
 The plant comprised four 45 MW gas turbine units.

 In 1978, a further two generating units were added, twin pack units using Rolls-Royce Olympus gas turbines.

-The Otahuhu A gas turbines were retired from electricity generation in the late 1990s, however they remained in continuous service providing reactive power to Transpower NZ, owner of the national grid.
+The Ōtāhuhu A gas turbines were retired from electricity generation in the late 1990s, however they remained in continuous service providing reactive power to Transpower NZ, owner of the national grid.
 In November 2013, the generators were retired from service and decommissioned.

-Otahuhu B (OTC)
+Ōtāhuhu B (OTC)

 The combined cycle plant was commissioned in January 2000.
 This natural gas fired plant comprises a Siemens V94.3A(2) gas turbine in single shaft configuration.
 The HRSG is unfired triple pressure with reheat.
 Steam cycle cooling is by a hybrid wet - dry cooling tower, using sea water makeup.

 At commissioning, the plant capacity was 385 MW.
 In 2005, upgrades to plant components (including the gas turbine compressor) resulted in an increase of plant capacity to approximately 404 MW.

 The combined cycle power station ceased generation at the end of September 2015.